-- It is important to verbalize directions.
 Use concrete terms, such as right and left, as opposed to "over there."
 Avoid pointing unless you know the person has residual vision to see the gesture.
 Refer to right and left as they apply to the person who is blind.
 What is on your right is on the left of a person facing you.
-Be specific when giving directions, e.g., "To find the conference room, go to the end of this corridor, turn right, and it's the third room on your left." - Staff should initiate an introduction and identify themselves by name and function.
+Be specific when giving directions, e.g., "To find the conference room, go to the end of this corridor, turn right, and it's the third room on your left."

+• Will staff initiate an introduction to a customer who is blind?

+Staff should initiate an introduction and identify themselves by name and function.
 A person with low vision may not see name badges.
 Also, inform a customer when you leave a room.

-- Staff should be aware that communicating important information not readily apparent to a person who is blind is vital. - As a courtesy, staff should explain things that wouldn't be apparent to someone who is blind, e.g., that there is a phone access system at the entry of the building, or that there is temporary construction in a common area of the building. - Staff should be familiar with alternatives to handing out materials in regular size print and should ask the customer how they best access print materials.
-Alternatives to the typical 12-point font size include large print, Braille, using a reader, tape recorded material, or diskettes.
-Hand written notes, if acceptable to the customer, should be done with a black felt tip pen. - Customers may need to use a signature guide when their signature is needed on a form.
-A signature guide is a piece of cardboard or a plastic or metal signature template can be used to indicate where a signature is required.
+• Is staff aware of communicating important information not readily apparent to a person who is blind?

+As a courtesy, explain that there is a phone access system at the entry of the building, or that there is temporary construction in a common area of the building.

+• Is staff familiar with alternatives to handing out materials in normal size print?

+Alternatives to normal size print include large print, Braille, using a reader, tape recorded material, or diskettes.
+Hand written notes should be done with a black felt tip pen.

+• Does staff know how to use a signature guide?

+A piece of cardboard or a plastic or metal signature template can be used to indicate where a signature is required.
 Place the cardboard edge horizontally below a signature line or place the opening of a signature template where a signature is required.